 LOOTERS

-This week, a devastating wildfire made its way through Black Forest.
+This week, a devastating wildfire made its way through the Black Forest.
 A plush, beautiful community adjacent to Colorado Springs.

 As I sit here, it is 45% contained, and I can’t tell what is smoke and what are clouds as the winds die down for the evening.
 It is now the most destructive wildfire in Colorado history.
-The second most destructive was only last year, but on the other side of town.
+The second most destructive was only last year but on the other side of town.

 It’s such a reminder of how vulnerable we really are, and I find myself getting weepy often.